johnbamberg/johnbamberg.github.io/publications.md

 - No almost simple sporadic group acts primitively on the points of a generalised quadrangle,
 Discrete Mathematics 344 (2021), no. 4, 112291.
 with James Evans.
+- A classification of finite locally 2-transitive generalized quadrangles,
+Transactions of the American Mathematical Society 374 (2021), no. 3, 1535 -- 1578.
+with Cai-Heng Li and Eric Swartz.

 ## To appear

-- A classification of finite locally 2-transitive generalized quadrangles,
-Transactions of the American Mathematical Society,
-with Cai-Heng Li and Eric Swartz. [doi](https://doi.org/10.1090/tran/8236)

 Submitted